rust-lang/rustc-perf/collector/compile-benchmarks/README.md

-# The Benchmark Suite
+# The Compile-time Benchmark Suite

-This file describes the programs in the benchmark suite and explains why they were included.
+This file describes the programs in the compile-time benchmark suite and explains why they were included.

 The suite changes over time.
 Sometimes the code for a benchmark is updated, in which case a small suffix will be added (starting with "-2", then "-3", and so on.)

-There are three categories of benchmarks, **Primary**, **Secondary**, and **Stable**.
+There are three categories of compile-time benchmarks, **Primary**, **Secondary**, and **Stable**.

 ## Primary